scimma/scimma-server-container/README.md

 ## Linux Specific Notes

-There were no issues running the above command.
+There were no issues running the above commands.

 ## TO DO